Curriculum Notes Year 7

 Resources & Information

 Within RE we use a range of teaching techniques and activities that enable all pupils of different learning styles to engage and succeed.
 Activities include essay writing, drama, debate and ICT.
+We use the Spirit and Life Textbook and Hodder online resources.

 Short assessments will take place in class at the end of each term and these enable the pupils to be fully prepared for the end of year assessments.
-Homework will be given weekly and can be found on the VLE
+Homework will be given weekly and can be found on the VLE.

 Computing